Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter1.md

 ## ECMAScript, and other technical terms

+If you're just starting out with web development chances are you'll be soon overwhelmed by technical jargon.
+You'll begin to ask yourself "what is AJAX?", "What is an API"?
 You'll find a lot of technical terms in the book.
-Expert developers know them all, but I don't want beginners to feel bad because they're afraid to ask what "API" means.
-Here's a brief review of the most important web-related terms.
+Expert developers know them all, but I don't want you to feel bad because you don't know what "API" means.
+Here's a little glossary of the most important terms.

+**AJAX**: a set of technologies for fetching data in the browser without causing a page refresh.
+The acronym stands for "Asynchronous JavaScript and XML", coined in 1999.

-**API**: stands for Advanced Programming Interface, but don't bother the strict definition: an API is like an USB socket, really.
-You, the developer, can interact with the socket and exchange data with it.
-An API in programming is also a set of tools, a toolbox which is built by other developers and ready for use.
+**API**: stands for Application Programming Interface, but don't bother the strict definition for now: an API in programming is a set of tools, a toolbox of functions (also called methods), built by other developers and ready for use.
+With time you'll learn how the term has slightly different meanings depending on the context.

-**Native API**: a native API is a built-in function available by default in a programming environment.
-Speaking of browsers for example we say that `document.querySelector()` is a native API for selecting HTML elements.
+**Native API**: a native API is a collection of built-in methods available by default in a programming environment.
+Speaking of browsers for example we say that `document.querySelector()` is part of the native API for selecting HTML elements.

 **Browser console**: in most web browsers you can access a developer toolbox.
 In Firefox and Chrome on Mac press Command + Option + I, on Linux (and Windows if I can recall) press F12.
 That will open a interactive console where you can type and execute JavaScript code.
 The console will also show errors and other messages from your JavaScript programs.

 **Debugger**: debuggers are tools built for helping developers to find why and where a program stops working.
 In JavaScript there is also the `debugger` instruction which stops the script exactly where it's placed.

 **Browser API or Web API**: like native APIs a Web API is a specific functionality available in a web browser.
-Developers can use these methods out of the box.
-Examples of Web API are `setTimeout`, `setInterval`, `console.log`.
+Developers can methods from these APIs out of the box.
+Examples of Web API are the DOM, the Console API, Storage.
 For a complete list check out [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).

-**ECMAScript**: it is the official name for JavaScript.
+**ECMAScript**: it is a standard from which JavaScript has been implemented.
+It could also be used as the "official" name for JavaScript.
 In 1996 JavaScript was donated to ECMA international, a third-party entity which takes care of defining standards for a lot of technology related things.

 **ES5**: acronym for ECMAScript 2009, the fifth version of JavaScript.
 To avoid confusion it's more correct to say ECMAScript + year for denoting a specific JavaScript version.